-Over the past few years we have all observed the U.S. HVAC industry’s fascination with ductless “mini-split” AC systems.
-Recent HVAC trade shows have been crowded with OEM’s promoting this “new” way of providing home comfort.
-National TV ad campaigns along with modern media PR tactics would make us think it is just a matter of time before we all rip out our central AC systems and get with the rest of the world (i.e.
+Over the past few years we have all observed the U.S. HVAC industry’s fascination with ductless “mini-split” air conditioning systems in the U.S. Recent HVAC trade shows have been crowded with OEM’s promoting this “new” way of providing home comfort.

 It might be easy to forget about changing your air conditioning system’s air filter, but it’s important to understand how this simple fix can help save your system.
 In order to keep air conditioning and heating systems running smoothly, it’s best to change the system’s air filter regularly – at least at the beginning of every season,

 What’s the Difference Between a Ducted and Ductless Air Conditioning System?

 Air conditioners provide cool air through two forms of delivery: ducted or ductless systems.
 The majority of homes in the U.S. are built with air ducts made from sheet metal that run from the main air conditioning unit to each room in the house.

 The AC & Heating Connect staff did some research on the facts about ductless mini-split systems that might be of interest to contractors and distributors as they plan for the future growth of this segment.